ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 > incoherent data and constraints, that's fine though.
 {: .warning}

+> **NOTE**: if you can't have active fencing, look as storage base death or
+> watchdog methods.
+They are both described in the fencing documentation.
+{: .notice}

 In this tutorial, we choose to create one fencing resource per node to fence.
-They are called `fence_vm_xxx`and use the fencing agent `fence_virsh`, allowing to power on or off a virtual machine using the `virsh` command through a ssh connexion to the hypervisor.
+They are called `fence_vm_xxx`and use the fencing agent `fence_virsh`, allowing to power on or off a virtual machine using the `virsh` command through a ssh connection to the hypervisor.

-> **NOTE**: if you don't mind spending some time in your
-> `/etc/libvirt/libvirtd.conf` file on the hypervisor, you might want to use
-> the fencing agent `external/libvirt` instead of `fence_virsh`.
-It avoids the
-> SSH connection from VM to hypervisor, but requires some more setup.
-{: .notice}

 > **WARNING**: unless you build your PoC cluster using libvirt for VM
 > management, there's great chances you will need to use a different STONITH